Wednesday, November 01, 2023

 For Celtic supporters, it's always a buzz to see our club getting recognition from unexpected quarters.

-Right now, it's none long-standing Celtic man, Jay Baruchel, the star of the critically acclaimed film "BlackBerry," who's been proudly waving the green and white flag.
+Right now, it's none other than long-standing Celtic man, Jay Baruchel, the star of the critically acclaimed film "BlackBerry," who's been proudly waving the green and white flag.

 Actor and comedian Baruchel, has been a Celtic supporter for many years, a fact that he is celebrates with pride.